ChrisKarg/team10_EUMASTER4HPC2526_challenge/docs/MONITOR_DOCUMENTATION.md

 - **Cross-Node Monitoring**: Prometheus on node A can scrape cAdvisor on nodes B, C, D
 - **Service Discovery**: Service IDs automatically resolved to hostnames
 - **Persistent Metrics**: Prometheus stores data for the duration specified (default: 15 days)
+- **Sequential Configuration**: Prometheus configured AFTER service node is known, preventing configuration errors

+### Automated Workflow (--start-session)

+The `--start-session` command automates the entire setup process in 5 steps:

+1. **Start Service**: Launch service with cAdvisor enabled
+2. **Wait for Service Node**: Poll SLURM (up to 90s) until service gets node assignment
+3. **Configure & Start Prometheus**:
+   - Prometheus configuration created with actual service host (e.g., mel2073)
+   - No "Could not resolve host" warnings
+   - Prometheus starts with correct targets from the beginning
+4. **Wait for Prometheus**: Poll SLURM (up to 60s) until Prometheus is running
+5. **Start Client**: Launch benchmark targeting the service endpoint

+**Why This Order Matters**: By waiting for the service node assignment BEFORE configuring Prometheus, the monitoring targets are always correct.
+Previous approaches that started Prometheus before knowing the service location resulted in invalid configurations and required manual intervention.

 ## cAdvisor Integration